 What we did

 Using a human-centred approach, we conducted research with users to understand their needs, expectations and behaviours.
-Our insights informed the design of prototypes which we took into testing sessions to get the users perspective on what worked and what could be improved.
+Our insights informed the design of prototypes which we took into testing sessions to get the user’s perspective on what worked and what could be improved.

 User testing helped us to simplify navigation pathways and user experience.
 Each distinct section of the website now has a clear purpose and takes users on a journey of exploration and discovery with clear signposts along the way.